KQDing/KQDing.github.io/content/projects/_index.md

 Current clinical assessments of pain rely on subjective patient reports, making it difficult to deliver mechanistic-based personalized treatment.
 In chronic pain, central sensitization describes the increased responsiveness in the central nervous system to sensory inputs.
 Understanding neural features of central sensitization could unlock new approaches for monitoring pathological pain states.
 <!-- through brain-computer interfaces. -->
-I investigated whether EEG signatures could objectively quantify central sensitization.
+In collaboration with clinicians, we investigated whether EEG signatures could objectively quantify central sensitization.
 By delivering controlled stimulation to chronic pain patients and healthy individuals, we identified cortical indicators that distinguish between these individuals. \
 <small> [JNE 2024](https://iopscience.iop.org/article/10.1088/1741-2552/ad995d/meta)</small><br><br/>